hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 #### Generic

-The Generic ListItem allows you to add custom content in place of a ListItem.
+The Generic ListItem allows you to add generic content in place of a ListItem.
 It includes predefined left and right padding to ensure proper alignment with other ListItems in the List.

 !!!
 Warning